SymbolNotFound/.github/index.md

 ## Applications of GEL

-Some initial applications of this programming language to demonstrate potential:
+Some initial applications of this programming language to demonstrate its potential:

 ### GGP Dojo